Humperdink618/CS-452-AISQL-Project-AA/README.md

 # Star Wars Movies

-My project essentially creates a database that models data based around the Star Wars theatrical films and analyzes it based on various criteria.
-Nothing too special.
-Decided to do something simple, yet also something I am passionate about.
+I simply created a database for every theatrical Star Wars film to date, along with their respective directors and producers.